 9. cough up

-a) Scrooge was such a [the sort of] person that could hardly cough up a penny for a poor man.
+a) Scrooge was such a person that could hardly cough up a penny for a poor man.

-b) Mary could hardly cough up a pound or two after losing her job. but not a good exxample
+b) Mary could hardly cough up a pound or two after loosing her job.

 10. doze off